broadinstitute/SpliceAI-lookup/README.md

 ---

-The SpliceAI and Pangolin APIs are available at the following endpoints:
+The SpliceAI and Pangolin APIs are available at the following urls:

 https://spliceai-37-xwkwwwxdwq-uc.a.run.app - SpliceAI for variants on GRCh37<br />
 https://spliceai-38-xwkwwwxdwq-uc.a.run.app - SpliceAI for variants on GRCh38<br />